Head and Shoulders Pattern Trading

 There are a few easy mistakes many traders make when tracking head and shoulders patterns.
 The first is confusing it with a double- or triple-top or -bottom.
 Easily identifiable, successive spikes don’t always signal head and shoulders.
 It’s very important that the middle price spike breaks the resistance line between the two shoulders.
 And, as is the case with physiology, neither shoulder can be above the head.

 The other issue traders find themselves facing is faux head and shoulders formations.
 It’s best to stick to weekly swing trades when trading head and shoulders.
 Intraday trading on head and shoulders can result in false positives for a variety of reasons.
 Most often, news of the day can skew a price movement, creating a false pattern where there isn’t one with panic buying or selling.

 Finally, it’s easy to get overzealous when setting price targets.
-A large fall (or run up) on a price after the breakout can often exceed the inverse spike price target you’ve set.
+A large fall (or run-up) on a price after the breakout can often exceed the inverse spike price target you’ve set.
 Unfortunately, the rebound might push you out of the money, depending on how aggressive your target price was.
-It’s best to take profits at a safe level than ride out a volatile price reversal.
+It’s better to take profits at a safe level than ride out a volatile price reversal.

 The Final Word on Head and Shoulders Pattern Trading

 Head and shoulders pattern trading is a great strategy for many traders because it’s one of the more accurate patterns.
 While the breakout may differ depending on the trading volume at the culmination of the pattern, head and shoulders patterns almost always follow through with a reversal.
 And, with the neckline to support proper stop-loss and price setting, new traders can feel relatively confident in trading one.
 If you are looking to enhance your investment knowledge even further, sign up for the Investment U e-letter below.